All Episodes

 This is a New York Times story, an investigative story that's just perfect for the Times.

-They do all the investigating after the deeds done, rather than doing all the investigating to prevent the bad deed from being done.
+They do all the investigating after the deed's done, rather than doing all the investigating to prevent the bad deed from being done.

 You know what they have discovered in the health care bill?

-This is folks, uh this story is actually one of the best, greatest, most wonderful, funny, deserving, delicious news stories I've ever read, and it's a bonus that it's in the New York Times.
+This is, folks, this story is actually one of the best, greatest, most wonderful, funny, deserving, delicious news stories I've ever read.

-Oh, what's happened is Congress has lost its access.
+Well, what's happened is Congress has lost its access.

 They have to go on whatever public plan we all have to go on.